huggingface/diffusers/examples/controlnet/README.md

 pip install -U -r requirements_flax.txt
 ```

-If you want to use Weights and Bias logging, you should also install `wandb` now
+If you want to use Weights and Biases logging, you should also install `wandb` now

 ```bash
 pip install wandb